datasalaryman/awsug-talk-20230928/README.md

 - You have [installed terraform](https://developer.hashicorp.com/terraform/downloads).
 - You know how to work with commands on a terminal.

+## Disclaimers

+- I'm not going to discuss the recent Hashicorp licensing change
+- I'm not going to discuss the differences and tradeoffs between Terraform and AWS CDK
+- I'm not going to make any recommendations for your own IaC setup in your org

 ## Click ops

 Click AWS Console until you think you got what you want.